cantalupo555/anki-assistant-languages/projectStructure.md

 - **README.md**: The main documentation file for the project, providing an overview, setup instructions, and usage details.
 - **scripts/checkDatabaseConnection.ts**: A script to test the connection to the PostgreSQL database using the environment variables.
+- **scripts/createUsersTable.ts**: A script to create the users table in the database.
 - **todoList.md**: A list of tasks and features to be implemented in the project.